Is The Barista The New Bartender?

 If it turns out they want something really strong, over at 8&R we’d recommend something like Shakiso (below).

 Looking to expand your palette?
-Try ordering both options at shop.8thandroast.com and do a blind taste test.
+Try ordering both options (with a special discount delivered via FB Messenger Here) and do a blind taste test.
 And the next time you’re in your favorite locally owned coffee shop, ask your barista what they think… chances are, they’ll have plenty to offer.